pmean/build-website/text/06/SpittingMatches.md

 this.

 > *A survey commissioned for the 60 Plus Association asked if the
-> respondent would be \"*more or less likely to vote for your Member of
+> respondent would be "*more or less likely to vote for your Member of
-> Congress if they vote to ELIMINATE the estate tax.*\" Unfortunately,
+> Congress if they vote to ELIMINATE the estate tax.*" Unfortunately,
-> the question was preceded with the description that \"i*n order to pay
+> the question was preceded with the description that "i*n order to pay
 > for this tax bill, some sons and daughters have had to sell off the
-> farms and small businesses they just inherited.*\"*
+> farms and small businesses they just inherited.*"*
 > [www.stats.org/record.jsp?type=news&ID=318](http://www.stats.org/record.jsp?type=news&ID=318)

-Getting back to Dr. Kritzer\'s presentation, there are another important pair of questions
+Getting back to Dr. Kritzer's presentation, there are another important pair of questions

 > *Compared to what?\